 - Ohio Department of Alcohol and Drug Addiction Services

-- The Substance Abuse Education Series for healthcare professionals is used with patients who have a TBI and struggle with alcohol and drug issues
+- The Substance Abuse Education Series – Designed for healthcare professionals, this series helps patients with TBI who have experienced difficulty with alcohol or drug use.

-- The OSU TBI Identification Method (TBI-ID) is used by researchers and professionals to determine a patient's lifetime history of TBI
+- The OSU TBI Identification Method (TBI-ID) – Used by researchers and professionals, this tool helps to determine a patient's lifetime history of TBI.

 Learn more about The Ohio Valley Center for Brain Injury Prevention and Rehabilitation.